ekataglobal/solrcloud_manager/README.md

     1. Trying to delete the collection fails because the cores can't be loaded
     1. You have to stop each node, and remove the core directories
 1. (w) SOLR-5128 - Handling slice/replica assignment to nodes must be done manually because the maxShardsPerNode setting can't be changed after CREATECOLLECTION.
+As a result, this tool ignores maxShardsPerNode completely, aside from CREATECOLLECTION.
 1. (w) SOLR-5970 - Some collections api requests return status of 0 in the responseHeader, despite a failure.
 (CREATECOLLECTION in non-async, maybe others)
-1. (w) If you DELETEREPLICA the **last** replica for a given shard, you get an error like "Invalid shard name : shard2 in collection : collection1", but the replica **is** actually removed from the clusterstate
+1. (w) If you DELETEREPLICA the **last** replica for a given shard, you get an error like "Invalid shard name : shard2 in collection : collection1", but the replica **is** actually removed from the clusterstate, leaving you with a broken collection
 1. You can have two replicas of the same slice on the same node (This tool provides some additional protection around the ADDREPLICA command, but not at collection creation time)
 1. Running a Collection API command using the "async" feature hides the actual error message, if there was one